 When I started my Window Wednesday posts it was because I have always loved how windows can frame a shot.
 You can look through the window and see it perfectly frame the vista beyond.
 Or an arrangement of objects just in front of them, flooded by the window’s natural light.
 It is rare then that the window itself is the feature of my Window Wednesday.

-Bladon Church, the subject of today’s Window Wednesday, is tucked away off a main road, so tucked away in fact that we drove past it twice and had to turn around to finally find it.
 Bladon itself is a small town in Oxfordshire, consisting of a school, a couple of pubs and some pretty cottages built from distinctive Cotswold stone, along with a small church tucked up a small lane.
 We were staying up the road in Woodstock and having typed into Google “things to do near Woodstock” a trip to this church had appeared in the results.
 Obviously the first thing that comes up when you type that is to visit Blenheim Palace (which we duly did) but we wanted something to do the following morning, so this was perfect.

 You might wonder why this small church would appear in those results when to all intent and purposes it’s a pretty unremarkable little church.
 Well it’s because it is the final resting place of Winston Churchill, who was born just up the road at Blenheim Palace.